IdentityPython/pysaml2/doc/howto/idp.rst

     mdprovider plugin defined it will now add extra information about the individual.
 After this the control is passed on to the application.

 - The function sso() now gets to act.
-This just the main points:
+This just the main outline:
     *   It finds the query parameters in the environment and parses it::